Peanut Sauce

 Step-by-Step Cooking Process

-5. Incorporate minced garlic and grated ginger.
+- Incorporate sesame oil, minced garlic, and grated ginger.

 Alternative Ingredients